Integralist/Blog-Posts/JavaScript 101.md

 The global object is regular object (as per the Object section seen later in this article).

 The global object is different depending on the context.
-In a web browser environment the global object is the `window` object.
-So if you open a browser console (e.g. Firefox's Firebug JavaScript Console, or Safari/Google Chrome's Console Tool) and enter the command `window` you'll see all the properties/methods available on that object - things like `window.location` will be one option that is listed (this references the location bar API of the web browser).
+In a web browser environment the global object is said to be the `window` object.
+But this isn't completely accurate.
+The global object happens to have a `window` property which is set back to the global object itself!
+A little confusing I know :-) If you open a browser console (e.g. Firefox's Firebug JavaScript Console, or Safari/Google Chrome's Console Tool) and enter the command `window` you'll see all the properties/methods available on that object - things like `window.location` will be one option that is listed (this references the location bar API of the web browser).

 One quote you'll hear a lot in JavaScript is: